hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
-str(cats[,1])
+str(rats[,1])
 ~~~
 {: .language-r}

 ~~~
- Factor w/ 3 levels "black","calico",..: 2 1 3
+ Factor w/ 2 levels "hairless","white": 2 2 1
 ~~~
 {: .output}

 Each row is an *observation* of different variables, itself a data.frame, and thus can be composed of elements of different types.

 ~~~
-cats[1,]
+rats[1,]
 ~~~
 {: .language-r}

 ~~~
-    coat weight likes_string
+   coat weight likes_cheese
-1 calico    2.1            1
+1 white    2.1            1
 ~~~
 {: .output}

 ~~~
-typeof(cats[1,])
+typeof(rats[1,])
 ~~~
 {: .language-r}